I haven't sent out a newsletter since the first one in 2016, but that doesn't mean there isn't any news.

 The "MU" in "MUD" stands for multi-user, but it's just me at the moment as a solitary user, so I guess that makes this project "Covenant SUD" right now.
 Our first-ever server was named "soap" so SUD is strangely appropriate.
 Actually, it's probably for the best that I work alone during this initial phase of development, because stock SmaugFUSS bears very little resemblance to the old Covenant MUD, and anyone who logs in right now is in for a disappointing experience.
 This is not a knock against stock SmaugFUSS; I am not disappointed with the new codebase—I'm just forced to acknowledge that it is not an accurate representation of what Covenant used to be.
 However, while SmaugFUSS is not Covenant, it is still enough like Smaug 1.4a that I can work to port our old changes with reasonable efficiency.

 To help keep track of what I've done, and for the sake of being 'accountable', I've started publishing periodic Release Notes.
-I plan to publish release notes once per month for as long as I can keep deploying updates at a reasonably rapid pace.
+I plan to publish release notes periodically for as long as I can keep deploying updates at a reasonable pace.
 During this initial implementation phase, there are still many development tasks to keep me occupied, but I do expect at some point in the (possibly distant) future that the MUD will be fully-featured and stable and new work will consist mostly of maintenance and minor upgrades.
 There are quite a few line items in November's release notes, although many of these items are minor cosmetic fixes so some of the associated code change sets are quite small.
 I expect the next release list to be a bit shorter, because my plan is to implement some major features such as intelligent furniture objects by the beginning of December 2017.

 I've restored the Harrington-Lefcourt Tower, which is a small zone that happens to contain my office, so at least that makes the MUD feel a little more like home.
 The tower is also a good place to start rebuilding because it should have a number of amenties when finished: a coffee shop, a post office, a bank, a bulletin board, and several rooms with furniture.
 Reconstructing the tower will allow me to visit a number of features, check over the existing implementations, and write code to fill any holes.
 I've also restored many of our old help files, and set up our standard races, object types, liquid types, and terrain types.
 I've made some cosmetic fixes to colours and formatting to begin restoring elements of our previous "look and feel" although there is still a lot of work to be done in that domain.